- how to properly integrate a sub-woofer into a hi-fi system and ... more

 - in contrast to the “dinos”, which, in order to try to achieve a flat frequency response in the bass-midbass, offer only the possibility of moving them around a bit, a sat-sub system can be perfectly tuned for a flat response by a professional.
 Merely this sets a gulf between the performances of the two systems!

-- compatibly with the quality of the CD and its recording technique, the image, the localization of the performers and three dimensionality are far better using speakers with a small front panel instead of a large one.
+- depending on the quality of the CD and its recording technique, the image, the localization of the performers and three dimensionality are far better using speakers with a small front panel instead of a large one.
 This statement is against the instinctive and common beliefs of the majority of the Audiophiles, who think that large speakers produce a bigger image, but they are completely wrong indeed!
 In fact, only small speakers (possibly in a D'Appolito configuration) can rebuild an accurate image.
 Furthermore, the image is linked to the frequency response by a mathematic relation (Fourier inversion theorem) that practically says: the flatter the frequency response in your listening position, the better the image.
 So, as emphasized in the previous paragraph, with a good sat-sub system you can achieve a flatter frequency response than with "dinos" and consequently a better image too.

 - the final cost of a perfect system (speakers, sub and amp), is far lower than the cost of a traditional hi-end system.
 This is a good point for many real Audiophiles, but I also know that for many others, who want to show off, it won’t be a pro, but a con.